-Restoring 2nd Amendment rights could be as simple as correcting an error in the application process, or it could involve prior convictions that are not always easy to resolve, but a defense attorney could help resolve a timely, sensitive issue such as restoring your rights.
+Restoring 2nd Amendment rights could be as simple as correcting an error in the application process, or it could involve prior convictions that are not always easy to resolve.
+Each case will depend on the circumstances that are preventing you from owning a firearm.

 Gun Lawyers in Milwaukee Explain Your Firearm Rights

-As a Waukesha criminal defense lawyer and firearms attorney, there are some questions I get asked more frequently than others.
-Probably the biggest ones are “Why was I denied my Wisconsin conceal carry permit?” and “I just got denied to purchase a firearm in Milwaukee.
+As a Waukesha criminal defense lawyer, there are some questions I get asked more frequently than others.
+Probably the biggest ones are “Why was I denied my Wisconsin concealed carry permit?” and “I just got denied to purchase a firearm in Milwaukee.
 What do I do?”

 "I just got denied for my Wisconsin Conceal Carry Permit"

 Sometimes when you are prevented from buying a firearm or from obtaining a concealed carry permit, it can be a bit trickier than correcting a misspelling.
-Maybe you were convicted of a crime, five, ten or even twenty years ago and this is interfering with your concealed carry application, or a firearm purchase.
+Maybe you were convicted of a crime, five, ten or even twenty years ago and this is interfering with your concealed carry application or firearm purchase.
 Or maybe there's a restraining order from a vindictive ex.
 These and other challenging legal scenarios are more common than many realize.
 Unfortunately, when it’s more serious than a grammatical or spelling mistake there are no easy or obvious self-help solutions.
-To maximize your chances of success, these situations must be handled carefully by an experienced Milwaukee gun lawyer.
+In cases like this, hiring an attorney experienced in restoring second amendment rights.

 DISCLAIMER: This article is NOT intended to be legal advice.
-You need to consult with an attorney who can make specific recommendations to fit your circumstance.
+You need to consult with an attorney who can make specific recommendations to fit your circumstances.

 Grieve Law handles cases including criminal defense, drug and DUI offenses in Wisconsin.
 Learn about how OWI penalties can be paired with firearm possession charges.